AetherialMist/JavaLearning/chapter-001/lesson-000/README.md

 Hello to you too little program!

-## Completed Lessons
+## Completed Folder

-Anytime there is code involved (almost all lessons), a completed project will be included which you can reference if you ever get stuck.
-There will be a hyperlink at the bottom of each lesson leading to the completed code.
+Anytime there is code involved (almost all sections), a completed project will be included which you can reference if you ever get stuck.
+There will be a hyperlink at the bottom of each section leading to the completed code.

 ## Recap